JuliaAI/MLJTuning.jl/README.md

   resolution to be applied to a *specific* hyperparameter (such as the maximum depth of a decision tree) is **not**.
 This latter parameter would be part of the user-specified range object.

+- The *history* is a vector of identically-keyed named-tuples - one tuple per iteration.
+The tuple keys include:

+  - `model`: for the model instance that has been evaluated

+  - `measure`, `measurement`, `per_fold`: for storing the values of `E.measure`, `E.measurement` and `E.per_fold`, where `E` is the corresponding evaluation object.

+  - `metadata`: for any tuning strategy-specific information required to be recorded in the history *but not intended to be reported to the user** (for example an implementation-specific representation of `model`).

+  There may be additional keys for tuning-specific information that
+  ***is*** to be reported to the user (such as temperature in simulated annhealing).

 - A *range* is any object whose specification completes the specification of the tuning task, after the prototype, tuning